-Performance does not exceed 10 minutes in length eed 10 minutes in Set up and removal of props do not exceed 5 minutes for each set up props, run equipment, or otherwise participate in the performance.
-Check with county coordinator or the NHD-CA Contest Guide on the number of written Shows wide research and use of primary sources materials to bring: Provides evidence of balanced research ☐ Title page with ONLY: entry title, (multiple perspectives) name(s), division (Junior or Senior), cat- Historically accurate egory (Performance), and process paper Shows interpretation and analysis number of words.
-Places topic in historical context ☐ Process paper no longer than 500 words Clearly links topic to theme and demon- ☐ Annotated bibliography separated into strates exploration of the entire theme primary and secondary source sections Demonstrates significance of topic in history ☐ Stapled at top left corner Presentation of topic is creative, original, and Any props, equipment, and costumes are well organized student supplied Follows convright laws
+Performance does not exceed 10 minutes in length Students registered for the given performance are the only individuals who may Set up and removal of props do not exceed 5 minutes for each set up props, run equipment, or otherwise participate in the performance.
+Check with county coordinator or the NHD-CA Contest Guide on the number of written Shows wide research and use of primary sources materials to bring: Provides evidence of balanced research (multiple perspectives) ☐ Title page with ONLY: entry title, name(s), division (Junior or Senior), cat- Historically accurate egory (Performance), and process paper Shows interpretation and analysis number of words.
+Places topic in historical context ☐ Process paper no longer than 500 words Clearly links topic to theme and demon- ☐ Annotated bibliography separated into strates exploration of the entire theme primary and secondary source sections Demonstrates significance of topic in history ☐ Stapled at top left corner Presentation of topic is creative, original, and Any props, equipment, and costumes are well organized student supplied П Follows convright laws